Wet Diapers at Night: What's Normal for Babies

 General Nighttime Expectations

-- Have one or more wet diapers
+- One or more wet diapers during the night

 Signs That Nighttime Wet Diaper Output Is Healthy